 My collegiate goals and aspirations are to be able to continue playing the game I love and at the same time receive the best education possible.
 I am fortunate enough to be able to play this great game at a level where I can make an impact not only on the court, but off it as well.
-The opportunities to be able to help and teach kids in my community through my High School team's summer basketball camps for underpriviledged kids has been one of the best experiences I've ever had.
-I had never realized what a positive influence I could have on these kids, until I starting helping at the camps.
-Being someone who can positively impact younger kids lives is just one of the benefits I've received from playing basketball.
+Through the East summer camps, I have been able to positively impact younger kids lives is just one of the benefits I've received from playing basketball.

-The discipline required to be as good a player as I can be has helped me in the claasroom as well.
+The discipline required to be as good a player as I can be has helped me in the classroom as well.
 There are a lot of distractions in high school that can negatively affect my work in the classroom as well as my play on the court.
 Having the drive and the desire to be as good a player on the court and off requires discipline and the ability to prioritize what is important in my life.
 After my family, my team and teammates come first.
-Undersstanding that what I do in the classroom and how hard I work on my game can have an incredibly positive influence on those around me.
+Understanding that what I do in the classroom and how hard I work on my game can have an incredibly positive influence on those around me.
 My goal is to lead by example in anything I do.
-If I can keep a teammate on the right path through my words and actions, then we all benefit as a team in the long run by reaching our team goals.

 As far as my coaches, I am fortunate enough to play for one of the legends in the game.
 Rudy Carey, my head coach at East High, is someone who is not only knowledgeable about the game, but is also someone who is helping me mature into a better young man.
 Along with the assistants they are pushing me to be the best player and person I can be.